20 Top Things to Do in Iowa

 Ledges State Park

 A web of steep trails loops over the sandstone cliffs along Pease Creek as it winds through Ledges State Park.
 The campground is pleasant (and a few walk-in sites are very cool), but most visitors are day-trippers from Des Moines (40 miles southeast) who come to picnic, hike and wade along the Canyon Road.
 Parents: Pack extra clothes.
-The splashy spots where cars drive through the creek are kid magnets.
+The splashy spots where the road goes through the creek are kid magnets.
 (515) 432-1852; iowadnr.gov

 Iowa State Fair